Rejrak/urlShortener/README.md

 - [License](#license)

 ## Usage
-Implemented a Docker Compose file within the project, ensuring seamless startup.
-Additionally, included a .env file to simplify configuration processes.
+Implemented a Docker Compose file within the project, ensuring seamless startup

 ## Contributing
 You can do whatever you want with this project